- Search The Registry

 *Josephine Silone Yates was born on this date in 1859.
 She was a Black chemist, journalist, and educator.

 Josephine Silone was the second daughter of Alexander and Parthenia Reeve Silone and was born in Mattituck, NY.
 During her childhood, her family lived with her maternal grandfather, a freed slave, Lymas Reeves.
 Her mother taught her to read from the Bible.
 She started school at six and was rapidly advanced by her teachers.
-Josephine's uncle, Rev. John Bunyan Reeve, was the pastor of the Lombard Street Central Church in Philadelphia.
+Josephine's uncle, Rev. John Bunyan Reeve, was the Lombard Street Central Church pastor in Philadelphia.
 At the age of 11, she went to live with him so that she could attend the Institute for Colored Youth., later Cheyney State College.
-There she was mentored by its director, Fanny Jackson Coppin.
+There, she was mentored by its director, Fanny Jackson Coppin.

 The next year, Rev. Reeve moved to Howard University, and Josephine went to live with her maternal aunt, Francis I. Girard, in Newport, Rhode Island.
-There she attended grammar school and later Rogers High School.
-She was the only black student at both but was given respect and support by her teachers.
+There, she attended grammar school and later Rogers High School.
+She was the only black student at both but was respected and supported by her teachers.
 Her science teacher considered her his brightest pupil and enabled her to do additional laboratory work in chemistry.
 She graduated as valedictorian of the Rogers High School class of 1877 and received a medal for a scholarship.
 She was the first black student to graduate from Rogers High School.

 President Inman Edward Page considered it essential to replace the previously white faculty with black teachers as role models for the school's Black students.
 The teachers lived on campus in the dormitories with the students.
 She taught chemistry, elocution, and English literature.
 Upon her promotion to the natural science department head, she became the first Black woman to head a college science department and the first Black woman to hold a full professorship at any U.S. college or university.